 “No, no, why asylum?”

-He stayed for ten hours at this Croatian border police station.
+He stayed for ten hours at a Croatian border police station.
 During this time, he asked for food and water, but was denied both.
 He also asked to change his clothes which were still wet, but this was also refused.

 Eventually, he was brought to a police van.
 The driver drove fast and the respondent was falling from one side to the other.
 There was no window in the backspace which made it impossible for him to orientate himself.
 They switched the cold ventilation on inside the van and the respondent in his wet clothes was very cold.

 Around 11 pm, they arrived at the Bosnian−Croatian border, where five officers in black balaclavas and black uniforms were waiting.
 Two officers threw the respondent out of the van.
 He asked to be handled with care, explaining that he had a previous tear in one of his ligaments and a herniated disc which still was aching.
-When he showed his knee, he was:
+When he showed his knee, he was told: